aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/rows-and-columns/populate-data-first-by-row-then-by-column/_index.md

 ---
-title: Populate Data First by Row then by Column
+title: Populate Data First by Row Then by Column
 type: docs
 weight: 10
 url: /java/populate-data-first-by-row-then-by-column/